Apply for up to £2,000 or £5,000 from the United with Ukraine community grants fund

 You can apply for a grant at any time and will be informed whether you have been successful within four weeks of us receiving all the paperwork that we require.

-We will fund one activity at a time and you must submit evidence that you have spent the grant as agreed and explain how it has helped the people who took part, before you can apply for any more funding.
+For groups without a track record of receiving grant funding from Cambridge City Council, we will fund one activity at a time.
+You must submit evidence that you have spent the grant as agreed, and explain how it has helped the people who took part, before you can apply for any more funding.

 Applications will be assessed on a first-come, first-served basis, with funding being allocated until the provisional total fund of £100,000 is exhausted.
 Eligibility does not guarantee funding.